GitMeep/Classroom-Bot/README.md

 Again, it can be a good idea to set up the token as an environment variable.

 ## Developing
 If you want to help with development, awesome, here's the basic structure of the project.
 Please fork the repo and submit a pull request if you want to make changes.

-### The main class
-The main class is ClassroomBot which lives in main.cpp and main.h.
-It keeps track of the commands using a map and recieves messages sent in the discord channels on the function onMessage.
-From here it parses the command and finds the relevant command class to pass it onto.
-It also handles the help command.

-### Commands
-Commands are each represented by a class inheriting from the Command class.
-These live in src/bot/commands.
-A command can be registered to the bot via the registerCommand function (see main.cpp for examples).
-The command constructor takes in the ClassroomBot object, which should be passed to the parent constructor, which extracts the aegis::core and saves it in a member variable.
-When a command is registered, getCommandInfo is called, which returns a struct containing info about the command (name, aliases, description, etc).
-When a command is invoked by a user, it is first checked that the bot has the necessary permissions by calling checkPermissions on the command object.
-The call function is then called with the command's parameters and a CurrentCommand struct (from command.h) containing relavant id's for the issued command.
-These parameters have to be passed to Command::call, the parent class, which saves the structure in a member variable for easier use.
+If you want an introduction to the code, please message me on the [support server](https://discord.gg/dqmTAZY).

 ### Trello
 [Trello](https://trello.com/b/owJzJaVt/classroom-bot) is used to keep track of tasks.
 Mostly just so i can remember what i need to do.
 If you become a regular contributer, i'll add you to it too, and give you access to the main repo.